-The percentage of low-income (<138% of the federal poverty level) adult women of childbearing age (19 to 44) who report they do not have any health insurance coverage
+The percentage of low-income (<=138% of the federal poverty level) adult women of childbearing age (19 to 44) who report they do not have any health insurance coverage

-- 1. Numerator: The number of low-income adult women of childbearing age who reported not having health insurance coverage during the prior calendar year - 2.
-Denominator: The number of adult (age 19 to 44) women of known age and with known poverty status whose poverty threshold is below 138% of the federal poverty level (FPL) - 3.
+- 1. Numerator: The number of low-income (<=138% of the FPL) adult women of childbearing age who reported not having health insurance coverage during the prior calendar year - 2.
+Denominator: The number of adult (age 19 to 44) women of known age and with known poverty status whose poverty threshold is at or below 138% of the federal poverty level (FPL) - 3.
 The sample was limited to low-income adult women of childbearing age with known age and poverty status.
 For this particular measure, the sample was limited to women aged 19 to 44, as people aged 18 and under are eligible for Medicaid as a child and qualify for different Medicaid coverage once they turn 19.
 Women living in group quarters were excluded from the sample. - 4.
 Race/ethnic groups were calculated using the Hispanic origin and race variables provided in the ACS.
-From these two variables, four mutually exclusive race/ethnic groups were created: White, non-Hispanic; Black, non-Hispanic; and Other.
+From these two variables, four mutually exclusive race/ethnic groups were created: White, non-Hispanic; Black, non-Hispanic; Hispanic; and Other.
 The "Other" category includes those who identified as "American Indian alone," "Alaskan Native alone," "American Indian and Alaskan Native tribes specified," "Asian alone," "Native Hawaiian and other Pacific Islander alone," "Some other race alone," or "2+ major race groups." - 5.
 The poverty threshold uses the US Census calculation of poverty and is based on the total income of all individuals aged 15 or older who are related to the head of household through marriage, birth or adoption.
 Income from cohabiting partners who are not married and unrelated children (including foster children) are not included in the calculation of family income.
-This family income is compared to federal poverty thresholds based on related family size and composition (povpip).
+This family income is compared to federal poverty thresholds based on related family size and composition (povpip). - 6.
+All estimates were calculated in Stata 17 using both ACS person-level weights, to provide national and state representative estimates, and replicate weights to appropriately adjust standard errors to account for any sampling bias.
+Given the age and poverty limits imposed on the sample (women age 19-44 with incomes <=138% of the federal poverty level) and the calculation of estimates by state, incorporating both population and sampling weights helps to account for exogenous sources of variance and improve the accuracy of estimates. - 7.
+The US Census Bureau recommends using a 90% confidence interval for evaluating the accuracy of estimates using ACS data.